AincradOT/platform/docs/golden-path.md

 * `0-bootstrap` - Creates bootstrap project and GCS state bucket (local backend initially)
 * `1-org` - Creates organizational folders and shared services project
 * `2-environments` - Creates dev and production environment projects
-* (optional) `github` - GitHub organisation settings, core repositories, teams and branch protections
+* `3-github` - GitHub organization settings, teams, and organization secrets

 Application repositories depend on the platform repository.
 They do not modify it.